A broad and balanced programme of study is planned using the Montessori Primary Curriculum

 Children are guided and supported towards organising their own learning.
 They are free to work alone, in pairs or small groups and are free to choose the activities they engage with during the day.
 The teacher ensures that all lessons of the core curriculum are given.
 As part of their teaching teachers constantly monitor and assess each child’s achievement by updating records daily.

 Being based on a careful balance between freedom and responsibility, the Montessori curriculum acknowledges that being an independent learner is a skill that needs to be learned, a skill that needs guidance to flourish.

 Once a week, the teacher meets with each child.
-This is the time when the child’s journal and work is looked at by the teacher and together they help the child evaluate himself.
-This includes a conversation with the child about his progress with his work.
+This is the time when the child’s journal and work is looked at by the teacher and together they help the child evaluate themselves.
+This includes a conversation with the child about their progress with their work.
 Together with the teacher each child will evaluate whether they have spent their time effectively, what they have learned and which aspect they want to focus on next to help the child gain an understanding the essential connection between freedom and responsibility.